-Note: If the station protectors are installed, the B-gate pulse may cause the diodes to fire and gen-
+Note: If the station protectors are installed, the B-gate pulse may cause the diodes to fire and generate a glitch on the displayed waveform.

-10 Teflon is a trademark of E.I. du Pont de Nemours & Co., Inc.
+Teflon is a trademark of E.I. du Pont de Nemours & Co., Inc.

 Oscilloscope Setup and Extra Parts Needed